Skip to content ↓

 Mitali (second from left) and Susan Murcott (second from right) touring a water treatment facility in Salem, Massachusetts.

 Murcott provided the technical expertise specific to the water testing.
-Mitali’s research directly supports ongoing work by Murcott and the D-Lab surrounding the development of the E.Coli and Coliform Vial (ECC Vial) detection test, which was featured recently on MIT News.
+Mitali’s research directly supports ongoing work by Murcott and the D-Lab surrounding the development of the E.Coli and Coliform Vial (ECC Vial) detection test, which was originally funded by MIT’s Abdul Latif Jameel Water and Food Systems Lab and featured recently on MIT News.
 The ECC vial provides on-the-spot water testing for E.coli and coliform (two bacteria that can indicate fecal contamination in water supplies) and easy interpretation of results within 24-48 hours.
 Murcott provided high-level direction for the project and introduced Mitali to the ongoing testing happening in Nepal, where Mitali is traveling and researching this fall.

 Developments in Point-of-Care E.Coli Testing